pcktdmp/elastic-workshop/README.md

 ### Part 0: Workshop Notes

-You also got a student name, Elastic Cloud URL and credentials assigned in the beginning of the workshop.
+You also got a student name, Elastic Cloud URL's and credentials assigned in the beginning of the workshop.
 Please use the student name for `<student_name>` when being refenced by inside this workshop.

 ### Part 1: Start an application that sends logs to Elastic Cloud